Tampa Bay Area Dog Parks and Pet-Friendly Beaches

 14. Lykes Gaslight Park

 Located at 410 N Franklin Street.
-Offers a nice wide open space, but still requires your dog be on-leash.
+This area offers a nice wide open space but requires your dog be on-leash.

 Located at 100 N Ashley Drive.
-Offers 3/4-acres of grassy comfort for feet and paws, benches and poop bags.
+This is a section of a pedestrian path that winds along the Hillsborough River in downtown Tampa.
+Offers 3/4 acres of grassy comfort for feet and paws, benches, and poop bags.
 Dogs must be on-leash.

 16. USF Park